SirHaagen/memoization2/README.md

-# memoization2
+# Second JS Exercise with Memoization

-Second JS Exercise with Memoization
+I am an active student learning CSS, JS, React, Sass, and many other stuffs.
+Looking for a challenging job opportunity